Heathland School: Departments

-School building
+History

 The school was built in 1802 as an all-girls school.
 In 1889 the old school building was demolished.
 A new home was built in 1900 by Sir George Watson MacAlpine.
 The surrounding gardens were designed by T. H. Mawson.
 This was later used as a rest home for the elderly.

+The school closed in 2022 after suffering financial losses as a result of the COVID-19 pandemic.
+Students were invited to move to Moorland School in Clitheroe, along with some of the teachers.

 Curriculum

 Both the junior and senior school study Mathematics, English, Science, History, Geography, French, Music, IT, PE and Art and Design.
 Most of these subjects can also be taken at GCSE.